 His grave is located in Canada on top of Beinn Bhreagh mountain overlooking the Bras D'or Lakes in Cape Breton.
 The wording on his gravestone reads simply, "Teacher - Inventor - Citizen of the U.S.A.".
 His descendants still return to the family estate in Baddeck every summer, and some are year-round residents.
 As one of his great grandchildren once quipped "The Bell family is much like the telephone -- conceived in Canada and born in the United States."

 In Canada, Bell also worked on animal husbandry, designed an x-ray machine and was an author of children's books.
-More can be found in the Beinn Bhreagh Recorder and other documentation on the Bell Institute website.
+More can be found in the Beinn Bhreagh Recorder.
 Bell was a British Subject during his life in Scotland and Canada.
 In 1882 he became a Naturalized United States Citizen and most of his family are United States Citizens.
 However, his final resting place is decidedly Canadian and most of his work was conducted in Baddeck, Nova Scotia, Canada.
 He is, in many people's opinion, a preeminent Canadian scientist in that much of his work was done in Canada with Canadian assistants and collaborators from around the world.
 He is a major contributor to Canadian science.

 Sources: Ronald F. MacNeil, P.Eng., Executive Director, Alexander Graham Bell Institute at the University College of Cape Breton; Canadian Science and Engineering Hall of Fame; Canadian Encyclopedia 1985